LucasClatterbaugh/Portfolio/README.md

 Lucas Clatterbaugh's portfolio.
 Consisting of two main folders.
-Finished_projects contains all of my end of semmester projects or any personal project that I would like to show case.
+Finished_projects contains all of my end of semester projects or any personal project that I would like to show case.
 Class_topic_recaps is just a summary of code that I learned in differernt classes (unfinshied as of now)